johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

 #### The Observable Part

 We know `ClientProxy#send()` returns an Observable.
-The job of that Observable is to consume incoming Faye messages (boxes in the diagram below) and emit them as a stream (circles in the diagram below) so that our user-land subscriber can deal with them as a nice predictable RxJS observable.  .
+The job of that Observable is to consume incoming Faye messages (boxes in the diagram below) and emit them as a stream (circles in the diagram below) so that our user-land subscriber can deal with them as a nice well-behaved RxJS observable.

 ![Convert Messages to Stream](./assets/client-proxy-observable.gif 'Convert Messages to Stream')
 <figcaption><a name="remote-stream"></a>Figure 1: Convert Messages to Stream</figcaption>

 Everything we do from here on in is going to be packaged in an Observable that we return to the client.
 "But John", I hear you say, "we already did that in the last chapter!"
 Alas, as we discovered at the end of the chapter, we have to account for more complexity.
-Basically, we have to account for the fact that since our `ClientProxy` is operating in the context of a shared server (our `nestHttpApp`) it will actually be dealing wtih **multiple** observables simultaneously --xxx-- each representing a unique outstanding `ClientProxy#send` request.
+Basically, we have to account for the fact that since our `ClientProxy` is operating in the context of a shared server (our `nestHttpApp`) it will actually be dealing with **multiple** observables simultaneously --xxx-- each representing a unique outstanding `ClientProxy#send` request.

 One valuable lesson we learned in the last chapter is that we can use the Observable/observer pattern with a factory method to "wrap our Faye client inside an observable".
-This was our *observable subscription function factory* (the `handleRequest()` method - the bit of code that actually emits the value through our Observable).
+This was our *observable subscription function factory* (the `handleRequest()` method --xxx-- the bit of code that actually emits the value through our Observable).
 We're going to build on this lesson, and take it to the next level, to deal with the complexities of the multiplexing challenge.

 #### Handling Multiple Requests: The Union of Observables and Correlation Ids